thenerdery/dot-net-standards/Front_End_Boilerplate.md

 need to live.
 The initial thought would be to change the path of `DIR_DEST`, but we don’t want to do that for the following reasons:

-1. We still want a separate static output of the website for quick front-end debugging, sharing with the client, etc.
+1. We still want a separate static output of the website for quick Front-End debugging, sharing with the client, etc.
 2. The build process would clear the files in the parent directory of `assets`, which will likely remove CMS/Framework files we don’t want